 Unconscious content is often experienced as ‘happening to us’.
 The Kombi ‘came to mind’.
-This use of language indicates those things that are closer to or further away from our conscious identity or everyday lives.
+A client’s use of language can indicate those things that are closer to or further away from our everyday lives and conscious identity.
 Compare Lisa’s description of the elusive orange Kombi with the way she speaks about her working responsibilities.
-As process oriented coaches we ask ourselves which of these experiences, seems more familiar and which holds more energy for the individual.
+As process-oriented coaches we ask ourselves which of these experiences, seems more familiar and what is new or emerging.

 The Nullarbor desert crossing delighted us with its astonishing beauty.
 I meditated on my coaching goals and dreams for hours while watching the unfolding road stretch out before me, framed by desert ecosystems, dramatic and beautiful.

 Listen to New Possibilities

 As coaches and their clients learn to listen to their intuitions, new possibilities emerge, that don’t fit with what we might think of as our ordinary selves.